Nur2424/hands-on-machine-learning-notebooks/README.md

 ## Hands-On Machine Learning — Study Notebooks

-This repository contains a collection of **Jupyter notebooks** created while studying and applying the concepts from the book:
+This repository contains a collection of **Jupyter notebooks** created while studying and applying the concepts from the books:

 **Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow** by Aurélien Géron